 - At the interview you will be expected to answer some questions about your previous research experience and potential for an academic career;

-- The interview panel will include min. three Executive Board Members.
+- The interview panel will include min. three members of the EcoBrain supervisors.

 The results of the interviews will be announced informally via email within three weeks time.
 A more formal letter from UCL will be sent anytime afterwards.
-If accepted for admission, the program will start at the end of September 2018.
+If accepted for admission, the programme will start 1st October 2024.

 For more information please email us on email@example.com